-Over the last 25 years THE RIVER has become a classic album and continues to one of our most well-loved instrumental titles.
+For over 25 years The River has become a classic album and continues to one of our most cherished instrumental titles.
 It is a recording of exquisite beauty, a delicate balance of space and texture where the stillness is as intrinsic to the journey as the flow of music.
 Natural sound recordings of a Dartmoor river, with birdsongs gathered along its banks, form the fluid bed over which flutes, bells, gongs and keyboard compositions play.
-This is a deep meditation within a secret world; a sanctuary of peace and healing rest; music with which to drift and dream.
+This is a deep meditation within a secret world, a sanctuary of peace and healing rest; music with which to drift and dream.

-This very special anniversary edition of THE RIVER features a remastered version of the original album, emphasizing the clarity and spaciousness of the sounds without changing the essential nature.
-The album also includes an additional track to the original recording, a unique live recording from 2000 of Nigel Shaw performing at the Heian Jingu Shrine during the Cherry Blossom Festival in Kyoto, Japan.
+For this special Anniversary Edition of The River Nigel has created a re-mastered version of the original album emphasising the clarity and spaciousness of the sounds without changing their essential nature.
+The album also includes an additional track, a unique live recording from a concert of this muisic given by Nigel at the Heian Jingu Shrine during the Cherry Blossom Festival in Kyoto, Japan (2000).
 The concert was performed inside a very ancient wooden shrine decorated with Shinto holy paintings, playing across a starlit lake to many thousands of unseen people listening from underneath the blossoming trees.
 This recording also features Hiroki Okano, renowned Japanese ambient musician, playing koto and percussion.

-THE RIVER was the very first album that I recorded on Dartmoor in 1992.
-Now when I listen to this album I hear the excitement of new beginnings; the wonder of taking first steps on a journey without having a clear sight of the end.
+“The River was the very first album that I recorded when I came to live on Dartmoor.
+Now when I listen to this music I hear the excitement I felt then about new beginnings and the wonder of taking first steps on a journey without having a clear sight of the end.
 I hear the beautiful sounds of this land that run, clear and flowing, through my own veins.
 I hear the ancient river song as it would have sounded to the ears of our oldest ancestors.
 I hear the music of hope and unity that strongly connects all the waters of the world.
-But most of all I hear home.
+But most of all I hear home.”
+Nigel Shaw 2017

 TRACKS: Upstream, Downstream, Forest, Moor plus live performance at the Cherry Blossom Festival, Kyoto